HuggoWuggo/huggowuggo/README.md

 * 🌍  I'm based in Sydney, Australia
 * ✉️  You can contact me at [hugol@faulco.com](mailto:hugol@faulco.com)
-* 🧠  I'm currently learning Go and Low-Level Design Concepts
+* 🧠  I'm currently studying Rust Advanced Thread Development and Linux Kernel Development Concepts
-* 👥  I'm looking to collaborate on Anything at All.
+* 👥  I'm looking to collaborate on Anything you need me to

 <p align="left">
 <h3 align="left">Languages and Tools:</h3>